-The Board proposes for second-notice the following amendments to 35 Ill.
+The Board adopts the following amendments to 35 Ill.
 Adm.
 Code 620.
-The Clerk of the Board is directed to file these proposed amendments with JCAR.
+The Clerk of the Board is directed to cause publication in the Illinois Register of the following amendments to the Board's groundwater quality regulations at 35 Ill.
+Adm.
+Code 620.